Mihr Yasht

-The Mihr Yasht is the tenth Yasht of the 21 Yasht collection and is dedicated to the veneration of Mithra.
+The Mihr Yasht is the tenth hymn of the 21 Yashts and is dedicated to the veneration of Mithra.
 It belongs to the so called Great Yashts and, with 145 stanzas, it is one of the longest in the collection.

 Overview

-The Mihr Yasht is named after Mithra, whose name in Middle Persian became mihr.
+The Mihr Yasht is named after Mithra, whose name in Middle Persian became Mihr.
 Mithra is the Zoroastrian divinity associated with oaths, contracts and the Sun.
 The Mihr Yasht is the hymn of the sixteenth day of the month in the Zoroastrian calendar.
 It has 145 stanzas and belongs to the so called Great Yashts.
-This term refers to the longer Yashts, which are often considered to be older and more important.
+This term refers to the longer yashts, which are often considered to be older and more important.
 Within this group, the Mihr Yasht is sometimes grouped together with Yashts 8, 13 and 14, into the hymnic group.
-Some parts of the Yasht have been incorporated into the Mihr Niyayishn, the second prayer from the Niyayishn collection, which is also dedicated to Mithra.
+Some parts of the yasht have been incorporated into the Mihr Niyayishn, the second prayer from the Niyayishn collection, which is also dedicated to Mithra.

 History

 Mithra, the Zoroastrian divinity being praised in the Mihr Yasht, is related to Mitra, a Hindu divinity known from the Old Indic Vedas.
 This figure, therefore, already goes back to the shared Indo-Iranian past.
-Likewise, the poetic elements in the Yasht are considered to have their roots in that period as well.
+Likewise, the poetic elements in the yasht are considered to have their roots in that period as well.
 Some authors have attempted to distinguish older, pre-Zoroastrian from later, Zoroastrian stanzas of the text.
 However, this idea, that such phases can be clearly distinguished, has been increasingly criticized in recent times.

 Neither the extant text nor later tradition names a specific author for the Mihr Yasht.
-Instead, it is assumed that, like most other Yashts, it was produced within a priestly tradition of fluid oral poetry, where the text was likely composed, altered and revised over a long period of time.
+Instead, it is assumed that, like most other yashts, it was produced within a priestly tradition of fluid oral poetry, where the text was likely composed, altered and revised over a long period of time.
 At some point, the fluid oral recomposition of the text must have stopped and the material was transmitted in fixed form.
-It is unknown when this happened, but since all material in the Yasht is composed in Young Avestan, it must have happened during Old Iranian times.
+It is unknown when this happened, but since all material in the yasht is composed in Young Avestan, it must have happened during Old Iranian times.

 The written transmission of the Mihr Yasht began during the Sasanian period.
-Like most other Yashts, it is considered to have been part of the, now lost, Bagan yasht, one of the volumes of the Sasanian Avesta.
+Like most other yashts, it is considered to have been part of the, now lost, Bagan yasht, one of the volumes of the Sasanian Avesta.
 As such, the Mihr Yasht may have been celebrated ritually within the Bayan Yasn, one of the lost variants of Long Liturgy.
-Based on the descriptions in the Nerangestan, the Bayan Yasn was an intercalation ceremony, meaning it would have been inserted into the Visperad liturgy jontly with other Yashts.
+Based on the descriptions in the Nerangestan, the Bayan Yasn was an intercalation ceremony, meaning it would have been inserted into the Visperad liturgy jontly with other yashts.